Choose your path

 Please contact the sponsoring chapter for information on fees applicable to chapter programs.

-AI CE Credit for Designated Members, Candidates for Designation, and Practicing Affiliates
+AI CE Credit for Designated Members and Practicing Affiliates

 • Attend Only = 75 points